Oregon Contemporary

 Oregon Center for Contemporary Art (also known as Oregon Contemporary, formerly Disjecta) is an art center in Portland, Oregon.
 It is home to the Portland Biennial since 2010, continuing in the tradition of the Portland Art Museum's ended Oregon Biennial.

 Programming

+Oregon Contemporary heads a number of public programs including the Artists' Biennial, the Curator-in-Residence program, a Special Art on Loan program, and various exhibition programs apart from Curator-in-Residence seasons, such as the Site program which mounts site-specific installations from Pacific Northwest regional artists.
+Their Platform resource also offers subsidize space rental for local businesses and projects in order to deepen connections with the community.

 Oregon Contemporary's Curator in Residence program began in 2011 and is the first of its kind in the region.
-Curators include Lucy Cotter (2021–22), Justin Hoover (2019–20), Suzy Halajian (2018-19), Julia Greenway (2017–18), Michele Fiedler (2016-17), Chiara Giovando (2015–16), Rachel Adams (2014-15), Summer Guthery (2013–14), Josephine Zarkovich (2012–13), and Jenene Nagy (2011-12).
+The model involves the curation and mounting of three exhibitions in a year-long program season, with each exhibition running for up to eight weeks.
+Curators include home school (2022-23), Lucy Cotter (2021–22), Justin Hoover (2019–20), Suzy Halajian (2018-19), Julia Greenway (2017–18), Michele Fiedler (2016-17), Chiara Giovando (2015–16), Rachel Adams (2014-15), Summer Guthery (2013–14), Josephine Zarkovich (2012–13), and Jenene Nagy (2011-12).

 Visual arts programming highlights include solo exhibitions by Natalie Ball, Avantika Bawa, Karl Burkheimer, Tannaz Farsi, Anna Fidler, Chris Fraser, Dan Gilsdorf, Peter Halley, Mark Licari, and Jenene Nagy.